top of page

 • the soil

-I named the stocks, and then began telling students the problem ecosystems face.
-The most important flow to focus on to begin with was the outflow of nitrogen from the atmosphere and into the biosphere.
+I named the stocks and began telling students about the problems ecosystems face.
+I started with the nitrogen flow from the atmosphere into the biosphere.

-Nitrogen is an important element of organic molecules, amino acids and nucleotides, for example.
+Nitrogen is a crucial element of amino acids and nucleotides.
 Organisms need to accumulate it, but most is stuck in the atmosphere.
-The trouble is that diatomic nitrogen is incredibly stable and it's difficult to force it to react and form part of another molecule.
-The other issue I told them, is that only certain species can fix nitrogen, and those are bacterial.
+Diatomic nitrogen (N₂) is very stable gas and requires work to force it to form part of another molecule (to fix it).
+Only certain species can fix nitrogen, and those are bacterial.

 This is a bottleneck for ecosystems, as the rate of flow of nitrogen fixation determines the input of nitrogen to the whole ecosystem.

-I told students how the price of food correlates with nitrogen content.
-We discussed some examples, donuts begin cheap (fats and carbs), meat being expensive.
-In fact, Raubenheimer and Simpson (2020) suggest that animals will continue to eat until they accumulate their daily nitrogen intake, as an essential variable of homeostasis.
-Which could go some way to explaining why humans can overeat easily on foods of mainly carbs and fats.
+I explained how the price of food correlates with nitrogen content.
+We discussed some examples: doughnuts are cheap (being mainly fats and carbs), and meat is expensive (with high amino acid content).
+Raubenheimer and Simpson (2020) suggest that animals continue to eat until they have accumulated their daily nitrogen budget; an essential variable of homeostasis.
+This could go some way to explaining why humans can easily overeat on carbs and fats.

-I asked the students if they knew of any plant food that is high in protein.
-Some of them mentioned legumes and we discussed examples, such as lentils, chickpeas, peas, peanuts, soy beans, broad beans, etc. I showed them an image of root nodules of legumes and told the students of the symbiotic relationship between the plants and Rhizobium bacteria.
+I asked the students if they knew of any plant-based food high in protein.
+Some of them mentioned legumes, and we discussed examples such as lentils, chickpeas, peas, peanuts, soy beans, and broad beans.
+I showed them an image of legume root nodules and explained the symbiotic relationship between the plants and Rhizobium bacteria.

 I then drew the other flow of nitrogen fixation and added the variables that affect it.
 This completed the two flows of fixing nitrogen.